WIMBORNE RAILWAY SOCIETY – see this panel for latest news and meeting information.

 PLEASE SUPPORT YOUR SPEAKERS WHO PUT IN A GREAT DEAL OF EFFORT FOR YOUR BENEFIT

-Subscriptions for 2024 are now due.
-Please use BACS whenever possible or see our Treasurer.
-The rates for 2024 remain unchanged at £40 per individual.
+Subscriptions for 2024 remain unchanged at £40 per individual.

 Please watch for updates via email/Facebook or check the website.